-The NWMB will make its allocation decisions and recommendations by no later than December 21st of the preceding year.
+The NWMB will make its allocation decisions and recommendations by no later than Jan 25th or Feb 25th (depending on steps 10-11) of the preceding year.
 If the Minister of Fisheries and Oceans has not yet announced overall allocations by that time, each individual allocation decision/recommendation will be expressed in the form of a percentage of the relevant overall allocation.
-The NWMB will notify all applicants by electronic and regular letter mail that it has forwarded its decisions/recommendations to the Minister.